Last Update: Jul 24, 2025

 Air

-Air rowing is the loudest of the resistance options on rowers.
-Yet, fans provide plenty of resistance sufficient for beginner and very experienced rowers.
-Air rowers tend not to be paired with smart screens with subscription training content as hearing the audio would be quite difficult.
+Yet, fans provide plenty of resistance for beginner and very experienced rowers.
 Intensity on air rowers is varied by controlling your stroke rate and force.
 Essentially, the harder you row, the more difficult it becomes, making the intensity almost limitless.
 Some air rowers will also include dampers, which restrict airflow to the fan.
 Dampers can be set to various levels to create more or less drag while rowing.

 Water

-Water rowers offer many of the same benefits as air rowers without as much noise.
-They are not as quiet as magnetic resistance rowers, but the noise they generate is soothing and may be enjoyable for some rowers.
-Water rowers are known for generating the most realistic rowing experience compared to outdoor rowing.
+These rowers are best for anyone looking for a rowing experience similar to training on the water.
 They have large water reservoirs that combine with water flywheels for intense resistance.
 Much like air, the harder you row, the harder the resistance.
 Water rowers do not typically have other methods of varying intensity, though you can vary the water level depending on the rower to create more or less resistance.

 Magnetic

 Magnetic resistance has the benefit of being silent.
 Unfortunately, magnetic resistance is a hard thing for brands to master as rowing needs responsive resistance that intensifies the harder you pull, not just depending on the level the resistance is set at.
-Some brands, like Aviron, alleviate this issue by combining air and magnetic.
-These hybrid rowers are quieter than air rowers and typically more powerful than magnetic resistance alone.

 Comfort Features

 Making sure your rower is comfortable will allow you to have a more effective workout.
 Rowers are good for short sprints and endurance.
-To ensure you feel supported for longer efforts consider the following features.
+To ensure you feel supported for longer efforts, consider the following features.

 Seat